amiv-eth/amivapi/docs/Developer_Guide.md

 Authorization will provide whether the user has an admin role in g.resource_admin

-Requests which are handled by eve will automatically perform authentification and authorization.
+Requests which are handled by eve will automatically perform authentication and authorization.
 If you implement a custom endpoint you have to call them yourself.
 However authorization really depends on what is about to happen, so you might have to do it yourself.
 To get an idea of what to do look at the authorization hooks(pre_xxx_permission_filter()).
 You can quite certainly reuse that code somehow.

-Perform authentification(will abort the request for anonymous users):
+Perform authentication(will abort the request for anonymous users):

     if app.auth and not app.auth.authorized([], <resource>, request.method):
         return app.auth.authenticate()